 Kalanchoe Bloom Time

 Usually, the plant is in full bloom at purchase and produces a constant parade of flowers for weeks or even months.
-Kalanchoes are forced to bloom by nurseries, in order to present their flowers for purchasers.
+Kalanchoes are forced to bloom by nurseries in order to present their flowers for purchasers.
 When does Kalanchoe bloom naturally?
-In its native region, Kalanchoe can bloom almost year around, but as a container houseplant, it is most commonly blooming in late winter to late spring.
+In its native region, Kalanchoe can bloom almost year-round, but as a container houseplant, it is most commonly blooming in late winter to late spring.
 This cycle will slow down as lighting increases.

 A hibernation, or rest period, is necessary for the plant to amass energy for blooming and growth when conditions are favorable.
 Keeping the plant in no light for this period will awaken the plant from its winter slumber and cause flower production.
 Failing to provide a rest period is often the reason getting Kalanchoe to bloom again may be unsuccessful.